getbraincloud/braincloud-docs/docs/api/2_capi/useritems/purchaseuseritemwithoptions.md

-quantity | The quantity of the item to purchase. shopId | The id identifying the store the item is being purchased from, if applicable. includeDef | If true, the associated item definition will be included in the response. optionsJson | Optional support for specifying 'blockIfExceedItemMaxStackable' indicating how to process the purchase if the defId is for a stackable item with a max stackable quantity and the specified quantity being purchased is too high.
-If true and the quantity is too high, the call is blocked and an error is returned.
+quantity | The quantity of the item to purchase. shopId | The id identifying the store the item is being purchased from, if applicable. includeDef | If true, the associated item definition will be included in the response. optionsJson | Optional support for specifying additional options, especially for purchases involving stackable items having a maxStackable limit.
+Option 'blockIfExceedItemMaxStackable' indicating how to process the purchase if the defId is for a stackable item with a max stackable quantity and the specified quantity being purchased is too high - If true and the quantity is too high, the call is blocked and an error is returned.
 If false (default) and quantity is too high, the quantity is adjusted to the allowed maximum and the quantity not purchased is reported in response key 'itemsNotPurchased' - unless the adjusted quantity would be 0, in which case the call is blocked and an error is returned.
+Option 'blockIfExceedContainedItemMaxStackable' (BUNDLE type only) - If true, fail the purchase if quantity of bundle content item would be in excess of its maxStackable IF the bundle were to be opened immediately (based on its currenct quantity).
+If false, just report the excess quantity for any item if the bundle were opened immediately.

 ## Usage